Armenia violates ceasefire with Azerbaijan 25 times | News.az

 Armenia violates ceasefire with Azerbaijan 25 times

-Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 25 times, using large-caliber machine guns and sniper rifles, the Azerbaijani Defense Ministry reported May 6.
+Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 25 times, using large-caliber machine guns, the Azerbaijani Defense Ministry on Apr.
+3.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.